tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

 **SETUP INSTRUCTIONS**
 ----------------------
- 0. Install Telegram and make an account if you haven't already.
+ 1. Install Telegram and make an account if you haven't already.

- 1. Visit https://t.me/botfather and make a bot.
+ 2. Visit https://t.me/botfather and make a bot.

- 2. Click provided link to open the chat E.G. "t.me/****bot" then type or click /start)
+ 3. Click provided link to open the chat E.G. "t.me/****bot" then type or click /start)

- 3. And add the provided bot api token to the script.

  4. Run Script on target System